-The daughter of an Irish farmer and teacher mother, Theresa inherited her dad’s approach to money: if he has it, he spends it.
+The daughter of a farmer and teacher mother, Theresa inherited her dad’s approach to money: if he has it, he spends it.
 Her mum, however, is thrifty and keeps the family finances in check.

 One of Theresa’s challenges is that she sees money as a way to show her love.

 “I feel guilty for being away from my family, so I spend a lot on presents for them.”
 Paying for weekends away for her parents, for example.
 She has eased off a bit now, but still errs on the side of far-too-fancy gifts.

 The same generous streak makes her fast and loose with cash on a night out.

 “When I’m out, I’m like the Wolf of Wall Street.
 I’ll buy all my friends drinks, shots, whatever, no questions asked.”
 She never chases people for money they owe her either.

 I nearly fell off my chair when I asked how much Theresa spends on a weekend.
 “On average, about $400”.
 That’s drinks, dinners, taxis and I am guessing some serious hangover food too.
 It’s definitely time to change things up.